coolsoftwaretyler/shaleen-title/contact.md

 For media or speaking requests, please direct inquiries to booking@shaleentitle.com.
 I am represented by [CCMNT speakers](https://ccmntspeakers.com/project/shaleen-title/).

-**Notice for event organizers**: Before submitting an inquiry, please note that I do not participate in events involving Big Tobacco or its front groups.
-In accordance with my values, I also do not participate in events run or sponsored by groups that oppose home-grow, file lawsuits against social equity, or advocate for criminal crackdowns on the legacy market.
+**Notice for event organizers**: Before submitting an inquiry, please note that I do not participate in events involving Big Tobacco or its front groups, nor events run or sponsored by groups that oppose home-grow, file lawsuits against social equity, or advocate for criminal crackdowns on the legacy market.
+I encourage any people or organizations who share these values to consider adopting a similar policy.